dawee/dispersive/doc/actions.md

 ## Asynchronous action

 You can execute an asynchronous action by returning a Promise instead of an object.
-In this case, every subscriptions will be called when the Promise *resolve* function is called.
+In this case, every subscription will be called when the Promise *resolve* function is called.

 ```js
 const fetchAllTodos = createAction(_ => new Promise(